 If the bees are already at work on your home:

-- Fill Abandoned Holes: When carpenter bees emerge in spring and again in fall, fill holes with a bit of steel wool, a wad of aluminum foil, a dowel and wood glue, or even caulk.
+- Fill Abandoned Holes: When carpenter bees emerge in spring and again in fall, fill holes with a bit of steel wool, a wad of aluminum foil, a dowel, and wood glue, wood putty, or even caulk.
 After filling the holes completely, paint over them.

 - Avoid Wood Treatments: Since carpenter bees don’t actually eat wood, treating it doesn’t do much good.

-- Stay Alert: There’s no way to completely prevent or eliminate carpenter bees.
+- Stay Alert: There’s no way to completely prevent or remove carpenter bees.
 But by taking these steps and staying alert to new activity, you can keep damage to a minimum.

 Further Information